Organism

 Information application

-Almost all problems and goals - big and small - are about finding causes, cues and solutions to achieve desired results.
-Naturally,
+Almost all problems and goals - big and small - are about finding causes, cues and solutions

-for this we rely on information and information processing, and thus logical reasoning.
+to achieve desired results.
+Naturally, for this we rely on information and information processing,

-Based on the conclusions from these processes - again, consciously or unconsciously - we convert such information into responses
+Based on the conclusions from these processes - again, consciously or unconsciously -

-eg physical responses like expressions and behaviors, through intestines, glands and muscles:
+through intestines, glands and muscles:

 Information application